Divers Alert Network: History

 1993 saw DAN open an insurance company 'Accident General Insurance'.

-Dan Asia Pacific was founded in 1994 under the name DAN Australia by Australian diver, John Lippmann OAM, after dual approaches from DAN America and Dr John Williamson of the Australian Diver Emergency Service (DES) to "establish a DAN entity in the Asia-Pacific."
+Dan Asia Pacific was founded in 1994 under the name DAN Australia by Australian diver, John Lippmann OAM, after dual approaches from DAN America and John Williamson of the Australian Diver Emergency Service to "establish a DAN entity in the Asia-Pacific."

 DAN Southern Africa joined the IDAN in 1996 with Frans Cronjé, M.D. as CEO By 1996 Oxygen First Aid Training was being taught in seven continents.

-DAN introduced other diving related first aid training courses – 'Oxygen first aid for aquatic emergencies' (1998), 'Remote Oxygen (REMO2) (1999), Hazardous Marine Life Injuries (2000), Automatic External Difibrillation (AED) (2001) and Advanced Oxygen Provider (2002).
+DAN introduced other diving related first aid training courses – 'Oxygen first aid for aquatic emergencies' (1998), 'Remote Oxygen (REMO2) (1999), Hazardous Marine Life Injuries (2000), Automatic External Difibrillation (2001) and Advanced Oxygen Provider (2002).
 DAN moved to its new, permanent headquarters, the Peter B. Bennett Center.

-Dr. Bennett received the 2002 Diving Equipment and Marketing Association Reaching Out Award for his contribution to the dive industry and the Carolinas' Ernst and Young Entrepreneur of the Year 2002 award for contributions to business in the life sciences.
+Bennett received the 2002 Diving Equipment and Marketing Association Reaching Out Award for his contribution to the dive industry and the Carolinas' Ernst and Young Entrepreneur of the Year 2002 award for contributions to business in the life sciences.
 He announced his retirement as DAN President effective June 30, 2003 After Bennett resigned as DAN President and CEO, DAN Executive Vice President and Chief Operating Officer Dan Orr, MS was named acting president and CEO.
 DAN established the Peter B. Bennett Research Fund, within the Endowment Fund to support research initiatives, enhancing dive safety into the future.

 In 2004, Michael D. Curley, Ph.D. was named DAN America President and CEO.
-In 2006, Dr. Curley stepped down and Mr. Orr was named as the DAN President and CEO.
+In 2006, Curley stepped down and Mr. Orr was named as the DAN President and CEO.
 In February 2009, DAN launched a web site for their bi-monthly magazine "Alert Diver Online".